 An endowment fund is a kind of investment fund that is held by a non-profit organization, and amounts are withdrawn frequently from the fund in order to meet general as well as specific needs.
 The fund consists of the number of investments made as well as income earned on such investment.

 - The endowment funds are funded mainly by way of donations.
 The funds have specific policies concerning investments, withdrawal as well as usage of the funds.
-Normally the policies allow that the initial investment, known as principal shall remain untouched and only the investment income can be withdrawn for use in the operations of the non-profit organization.
+Normally the policies allow that the initial investment, known as the principal, shall remain untouched, and only the investment income can be withdrawn for use in the operations of the non-profit organization.

 - In the case of most of the large funds, a part of the principal amount is allowed to be withdrawn after a particular period.
 In such a case, donations remain invested in the fund for a longer time and hence increase the value of the fund.
 The funds are mostly managed by portfolio managers.

 - The endowment fund is a fund held by non-profit organizations such as hospitals, schools, and so on.

 - It is funded by way of donations.
 The donations can either be specific or general.